 If you have any questions concerning your personal information or any queries with regard to these practices, please contact us at firstname.lastname@example.org.
 Please note that all data captured through your use of this website will be used and held in accordance with the requirements of the Data Protection Act 1998 and The General Data Protection Regulation (GDPR).

-BSE DMO Limited (Bury St Edmunds and Beyond) in the course of its work needs to gather and use certain information about individuals.
+BSE BIDCO LIMITED (under the Bury St Edmunds and Beyond brand) in the course of its work needs to gather and use certain information about individuals.
 These can include members, consumers, employees and other people the organisation has a relationship with or may need to contact.